Mary Vincent (artist): Aftermath and recovery

 In the hospital, Vincent immediately worked with police to help identify and find her attacker, insisting on postponing sleep to finish creating a composite sketch for investigators.
-She also testified in Singleton's trial, leading to his ultimate conviction.
+She also testified in Singleton's trial, leading to his conviction.
 Vincent won a civil judgment against Singleton and was awarded $2.56 million, but did not receive the payment due to his unemployment and inability to pay.
-Also, according to Vincent, when she walked by Singleton in the courtroom, he surreptitiously told her that he promised to "finish her off" when he was released from prison.
+Also, according to Vincent, when she walked by Singleton in the courtroom, he surreptitiously told her he would "finish her off" when he was released from prison.

-Singleton was freed from prison in 1987 after serving eight years of his fourteen-year sentence, despite massive public protests against his release.
+Singleton was released from prison in 1987 after serving eight years of his fourteen-year sentence, despite massive public protests against his release.
 During this time, Vincent, harrowed by Singleton's threat, had enlisted a friend to be her bodyguard.
-Singleton moved back to Florida, where in 1997, he murdered a mother of three in Sulphur Springs.
-Vincent testified against Singleton during his subsequent murder trial in 1998, and he was sentenced to death.
-Before he could be executed, Singleton died in 2001 from cancer while on death row.
+Singleton moved back to Florida, where in February 1997, he murdered a mother of three in Sulphur Springs.
+Vincent testified against Singleton during his subsequent murder trial in February 1998, and he was sentenced to death.
+Singleton died in December 2001 from cancer while on death row.